AlexandraMihalevschi/LFA_Labs/lab4/report_lab4.md

 1. Write and cover what regular expressions are, what they are used for;

-2. Below you will find 3 complex regular expressions per each variant.
-Take a variant depending on your number in the list of students and do the following:
+2. Take a variant depending on your number in the list of students and do the following:

 3. Write a code that will generate valid combinations of symbols conform given regular expressions (examples will be shown).
-Be careful that idea is to interpret the given regular expressions dinamycally, not to hardcode the way it will generate valid strings.
-You give a set of regexes as input and get valid word as an output

 4. In case you have an example, where symbol may be written undefined number of times, take a limit of 5 times (to evade generation of extremely long combinations);